atlemann/atlemann.github.io/_drafts/standalone-scripts-with-fake-cli.md

 alias paket='mono .paket/paket.exe'
 ```

-Then run the following commands to get a hold of `Paket` and make it download `Argu` to a packages folder next to your script.
+Then run the following commands to download `Paket` and make it download `Argu` to a packages folder next to your script.

 ```bash
 $ mkdir .paket